mekomsolutions/ozone-distro-cambodia/README.md

 ---

 #### Running on a Mac
-If running the project on a Mac, make sure to edit [resources/ozonepro-docker-compose.env](resources/ozonepro-docker-compose.env) and update the variables
+If running the project on a Mac, make sure to build the [run/](run/) Maven project with `-DhostUrl=http://host.docker.internal`
- - `HOST_URL`
- - `KEYCLOAK_FRONTEND_URL`
- - `OAUTH_ACCESS_TOKEN_URI`

-Replace `172.17.0.1` by `host.docker.internal` (and add `127.0.0.1 host.docker.internal` in your system `/etc/hosts` file).

 If using the Ozone Anayltics, do the same in [resources/ozone-analytics.env](resources/ozone-analytics.env)

-#### Note regarding excluding inherited files from Ozone Pro Distro:
+#### Note regarding excluding inherited files from Ozone Distro:

-It is possible to exclude some of the files inherited from the Ozone Pro Distribution, thus also the OpenMRS Distro Reference Application.
+It is possible to exclude some of the files inherited from the Ozone distro transitive dependencies (thus the OpenMRS Distro Reference Application)
 To do so, provide your exclusion regular expression in the [dependency-excludes.txt](dependency-excludes.txt) file.

 Eg: